seekingtau/scammingscammers/README.md

 # scammingscammers
-Scams scammers by flooding phishing pages with fake information.
+Program that pointlessly uses threading to scams scammers by flooding phishing pages with fake information.